 In the acting, we offer a mixture of courses, including History of Theatre, Basic Acting, and Theatre Practice.
 On the technical side, students receive on-hands training in scenery, costumes, sound and lighting.
 Theatre Arts students also play a major role in the production of annual college performances.

 The discipline fosters students' abilities to think reasonably and communicate intelligently and creatively.
-Through its theatre productions, forums and internships, the Speech Communication and Theatre Arts major, enriches the quality of community life.
+Through its theater productions, forums and internships, the Speech Communication and Theatre Arts major, enriches the quality of community life.
 Prospective majors should meet with the discipline coordinators as early as possible to design an approved concentration study.